Torben Tryde: Career after WW2

-After the war Tryde served as an officer af the Danish Guard Hussar Regiment, but also worked at the Danish Department of Defence.
+After the war Tryde served as an officer at the Danish Guard Hussar Regiment, but also worked at the Danish Department of Defence.
 He served as a UN observer in India and Pakistan and was awarded the UNMOGIP medal.
 He was editor at the Danish military's Kentaur Magazine.
 Tryde retired as a lieutenant colonel.

 Tryde was the last person to be appointed kammerjunker, because the appointments ceased after the death of Christian X of Denmark in 1947.
 Tryde was also appointed a Knight First Class of the Order of the Dannebrog.
-The French president René Cotys was in Denmark in 1956, and used to occasion to appoint Tryde a member of the Légion d'honneur.
+The French president René Cotys was in Denmark in 1956, and used to occasion to appoint Tryde a member of the Legion of Honour.
 Tryde was also awarded the Medal of Merit by the Danish Court.

 After his retirement Tryde wrote two books about the genealogy of the Tryde family: Slægten Tryde which was published in 1990 and Tryde Kirke og Slægten Tryde which was published in 1995.